Skip to content

 EmscriptenWebSocketTransport

 A Transport implementation backed by Emscripten's built-in <emscripten/websocket.h> C API.
-It uses raw FFI calls to create a browser WebSocket and a std::sync::mpsc channel to bridge asynchronous C callbacks into the transport's recv() method.
+It uses raw FFI calls to create a browser WebSocket and a std::sync::mpsc channel to bridge asynchronous C callbacks into the transport's poll_recv() method.

 Construction